364gautham/Embedded-Interface-Design/Project_4/README.md

 ### Kiran Hegde and Gautham KA

 ## Installation Instructions
-* Clone github repository from https://kiranmadansar@bitbucket.org/kiranmadansar/eid_project4.git
+* Clone this github repository
 * Uses sqlite3 as the database
 * Uses boto3 AWS Python SDK , can be installed by running `pip3 install boto3`
 * Uses matplotlib for plotting graphs , can be installed by running `pip3 install matplotlib`